 Embedded BI also leverages the data context from the business applications to provide relevant information to the users as they work in familiar environments.
 Placing BI capabilities into a single application results in greater productivity and a higher rate of user adoption than using multiple applications at the same time.

 The traditional BI approach depends on BI and IT teams to aggregate, analyze, and visualize the business data and provide the needed KPIs, charts, and other visualizations to help business decisions.
-Since this process involves multiple teams, it takes longer to produce an output that can be used by the business users for strategic and tactical decisions.
+Since this process involves multiple teams, it takes longer to produce an output that the business users can use for strategic and tactical decisions.

 The embedded BI approach makes the BI reports and dashboards available to the users as part of the business application they use the most.
 Since they are part of the application, the application workflows determine the usage.
 The application behavior is seamless with the other business operations you would be doing as you use the application.

 Embedded Business Intelligence Dashboard B - Shipping KPIs